 One downside to this topology type is that if one device fails, the rest of the network suffers, too.
 On the flipside, this makes troubleshooting easier, as IT can quickly locate which node stopped the message from completing its circular cycle.

-The two different types of mesh topology are full mesh and partial mesh.
+The two different network topologies using mesh are full mesh and partial mesh.

 With full mesh, every device is connected to every other device within the network.
 In partial mesh topologies, some computer systems aren’t hooked up to every other device.

 Various connections within mesh topology allow direct, uninterrupted, and secure communication between nodes.
-However, this topology type does require the most cabling and can get quite complex the larger you scale it.
+However, this type of network topology does require the most cabling and can get quite complex the larger you scale it.

 Creating Your Network Topology